Enterprise AI RFP Blueprint for Australian Organisations

 It defines what is known.
 It makes uncertainty testable.
 It creates evaluation criteria that reflect how AI platforms actually operate.
 It gates vendors who cannot meet non-negotiable requirements.
 And it structures commercial, architectural, and lifecycle transparency so that risk is visible before commitment.

-The organisations that struggle with enterprise AI procurement are not those who ask too much of vendors.
-They are those who ask too little.
+The organisations that struggle with enterprise AI procurement are rarely those who ask too much of vendors.
+They are more often those who ask too little.